Learning Outcomes

 Introduction

 Delays in completing property transactions can cause significant legal and financial consequences.
 One potential remedy is rescission of the contract, which cancels the agreement and aims to restore both parties to their original positions.
-For SQE1, you must know when rescission is available, the legal requirements for its use, and how it interacts with other remedies such as damages and specific performance.
+For SQE1, it is essential to know when rescission is available, the contractual machinery that makes time of the essence via a notice to complete, and how equitable rescission for misrepresentation or mistake interacts with contractual remedies like damages and specific performance.
+Understanding the deposit’s fate, the contract rate for late completion, and the procedure to bring a contract to an end in practice is equally important.

 Rescission: Meaning and Effect